Light-induced Dzyaloshinskii-Moriya interactions in antiferromagnetic metals: Introduction

 Nonequilibrium DM interactions have been a subject of very recent studies in spintronics and quantum magnetism.
-DM interactions in FM metals can be modified by charge currents and electrical voltages \cite{freimuth2018dynamical,Takeuchi_2019}.
+DM interactions in FM metals can be modified by charge currents and electrical voltages \cite{PhysRevB.102.245411,Takeuchi_2019}.
 On the other hand, it has recently been proposed that DM interactions can be dramatically tuned in the presence of nonresonant laser pulses via a direct coupling between the electric field component of light and spins \cite{Mikhaylovskiy2015,PhysRevLett.118.157201,PhysRevLett.116.125301,losada,Yudin2017}.
 However, the situation in metallic AFM systems \cite{metallicAFM} is unclear.

-In this paper, we study the nonequilibrium DM interaction induced in a metallic AFM system with finite SOC under a periodically driven electric field where an ac electric field might arise from an intense laser pulse.
-Using the path integral approach and the Matsubara Green's function formalism, we develop a general formalism based on the computation of spin correlation functions.
-Then, we compute the induced nonequilibrium DM interaction and present analytical results for a toy model of a two-dimensional (2D) Rashba AFM system.
-Our formalism is quite general and can possibly be implemented in first-principles codes to compute nonequilibrium DM interactions in more complicated conventional AFM systems as well as recently discovered topological and Weyl AFM materials \cite{AFMTI,2018NatPh..14..242S,mejkal_2017}.
+In this paper, we study the DM interaction induced in a metallic AFM system with finite SOC under a periodically driven electric field such as that arising from an intense laser pulse.
+Using the path integral approach and the imaginary-time Matsubara Green's function formalism \cite{Rammer}, we develop a general formalism based on the computation of spin correlation functions.
+Then, we compute the induced DM interaction and present analytical results for a toy model of a two-dimensional (2D) Rashba AFM system.
+Our formalism is quite general and can possibly be implemented in first-principles codes to compute induced DM interactions in more complicated conventional AFM systems as well as recently discovered topological and Weyl AFM materials \cite{AFMTI,2018NatPh..14..242S,mejkal_2017}.

 The rest of the paper is organized as follows.
 In Sec.
 II, we find a relation for the DM interaction tensor in terms of correlation functions.
 In Sec.
 III, we introduce the path integral formalism to determine the effective bosonic action for a generic magnetic system.
 In Sec.
 IV, we introduce our model Hamiltonian and perturbing potentials.
 In Sec.
 V, we review the results for the equilibrium DM interaction induced by the Rashba SOC in an AFM system.
 In Sec.
-VI, we derive the nonequilibrium DM interaction induced by an ac electric field using 4th-order perturbation theory.
+VI, we derive the DM interaction induced by an ac electric field using 4th-order perturbation theory.
 We present our conclusions in Sec.
 VII.